 Living in Burlington

-Moving and settling into a new place is exciting but it can also be hard.
-If you're looking to learn more about the community, how to get around and where to find a spiritual or religious home, we have resources for you on our Living in Burlington, Vermont page.
+Moving and settling into a new place is exciting, but it can also be hard.
+If you're looking to learn more about the community, how to get around, and where to find a spiritual or religious home, we have resources for you on our Living in Burlington, Vermont page, as well as moving to Vermont with spouses and families.
+There are also lots of ways to get involved that will help you make new connections and build community here.

 Working in Vermont